ya-kostik/rubik-sendpulse/README.md

 # rubik-sendpulse
-Telegram's Bot API kubik for the Rubik
+Sendpulse's Bot API kubik for the Rubik

 ## Install